-A static character is one that does not undergo inner changes or undergoes a little change.
-It is a character that does not develop or grow such as Sherlock Holmes and James Bond.
+A static character is one that does not undergo inner changes, or undergoes a little change.
+It is a character that does not develop or grow, such as Sherlock Holmes and James Bond.

-Difference Between Static and Flat Character
+Difference Between Static and Flat Characters

-Examples of Static Character from Literature
+Examples of Static Characters in Literature

 The first example of a static character is Mr. Collins from Pride and Prejudice by Jane Austen.
-He plays a vital role in the novel by making efforts to get Darcy and Elizabeth together, and contributes comedy in the story; however, his character does not change.
+He plays a vital role in the novel by making efforts to get Darcy and Elizabeth together, and contributes comedy to the story; however, his character does not change.
 Thus, he is a perfect example of a static character.

-In his short story “The Necklace”, Guy de Maupassant introduces M. Loisel as a static character, who does not care much to develop himself.
-He basically appreciates little things in life, seems happy with his life and plays as a foil to his perpetually dissatisfied wife.
-He exists because his wife needs someone to be escorted and could not go alone on a ball by herself.
+In his short story, The Necklace, Guy de Maupassant introduces M. Loisel as a static character that does not care much to develop himself.
+He basically appreciates little things in life, seems happy with his life, and plays as a foil to his perpetually dissatisfied wife.
+He exists because his wife needs an escort, as she cannot attend the balls by herself.
 Also, Mathilde could not find any way to pay back the diamond necklace herself.
 Therefore, all she does to help him pay for necklace is to save money in every possible way by doing all laundry work and other household labor.

-Function of Static Character
+Function of a Static Character

 The function of the static character is not less than the hero with whom he is often found at every critical juncture in the narrative.
-It happens that whenever the protagonist is in some quandary, the static character is there to help him out.
+It happens that, whenever the protagonist is in some quandary, the static character is there to help him out.
 It is because the main character or the protagonist cannot get there on his own.
-He needs other characters to serve some purposes to add to the plot or help outright.
+He needs other characters to serve some purpose to add to the plot or help outright.
 This is the static character who helps the protagonist and also serves as a foil to a character.
 Moreover, the foil helps reveal the differences between the two characters.